maryamirfan18/Car-Rental-System/README.md

 The manual booking process in a car rental system is time-consuming, error-prone, and limits access to booking services.
 It involves manual data entry, paper-based forms, and phone calls, leading to inefficiencies and potential mistakes in bookings.
 ## Solution
 **AUTOMATED BOOKING SYSTEM**<br/>
-•	Our car rental system overcomes the problem of manual booking by implementing an automated booking system. <br/>
-•	The automated booking system allows customers to make reservations conveniently online or through a user-friendly mobile application. <br/>
-•	The system provides real-time information on vehicle availability, allowing customers to select from a wide range of options and secure their bookings instantly.<br/>
-•	With an automated booking system, customers can make bookings 24/7, eliminating the limitations of office hours and specific booking locations. <br/>
-•	The system streamlines the reservation process by automating confirmation emails or notifications, reducing the risk of missed bookings or miscommunication. <br/>
-•	It enables customers to easily modify or cancel their reservations online, providing flexibility and convenience. <br/>
-•	The automated booking system also integrates secure online payment processing, allowing customers to make payments electronically, eliminating the need for manual payment
-•	handling. <br/>
-•	By implementing an automated booking system, our car rental system improves efficiency, accuracy, and customer convenience, enhancing the overall booking experience for both customers and the car rental company.<br/>
+Our car rental system addresses the limitations of manual booking by implementing an automated system, enabling customers to make 24/7 reservations online or via a mobile app.
+It offers real-time vehicle availability, automated confirmations, and easy reservation modifications or cancellations.
+Secure online payment integration enhances efficiency, accuracy, and customer convenience, streamlining the overall booking process for both customers and the rental company.
 ## Entities and Attributes
 **1. ADMIN:** ADMINID (PK), NAME, CONTACT DETAILS, EMAIL, PASSWORD<br/>
 2. EMPLOYEE: EMPLOYEEID (PK), ADMINID (FK), NAME, EMAIL, CONTACT DETAILS, PASSWORD<br/>